People With Exceptionally High Self-Respect Say 11 Phrases Casually In Everyday Life

 Even if the person you’re speaking to isn’t receptive to a phrase like this, we can take space for ourselves, coming back to the conversation when we feel more respected and comfortable.

-4. ‘Let’s revisit this when you’re ready to be respectful’
+4. ‘Let’s revisit this when we can be respectful’

 A study published in the Journal of Personality and Social Psychology Bulletin argues that alone time can be incredibly beneficial for emotional regulation, especially following intense conversations and conflicts.
-When we urge people to take a step back from conversations that aren’t serving them, with a phrase like this, we create space for necessary self-reflection that can add value to future relationships and conversations.
+When we urge people to take a step back from conversations that aren’t serving them, people with self-respect create space for necessary self-reflection that can add value to future relationships and conversations.

 At the end of the day, everyone wants to feel heard and valued in conversations.
 When someone is being disrespectful, those basic feelings of understanding tend to go unnoticed, encouraging people to withdraw and adopt self-doubt.